 The Keith Walsh Experience is a one-man band from Los Angeles.
 The KWE features raw and unique psychedelic-punk-rock-intensity synchronic performances.
 The KWE is a DIY web that straddles the traditional paradigms of musicians and sounds, pushing the limits of the cerebral cortex's ability to accommodate an overloaded human body-mapping activity.
 It's the machine of one that unites folk, punk, psychedelic rock, and noise performance.

 I am an artist and self-taught musician.
-The KWE began in 1995 in Lynn, Massachusetts, emerging from the primordial soup of my previous performance art activities, universe music events, and spoken-word introductions for bands such as Clem Snide on stage in Cambridge.
+The KWE began in 1995 in Lynn, Massachusetts, emerging from the primordial soup of my previous performance art activities, and universe-chant improvisations.
+These chants can be heard at Free Music Archive.org.
 The first KWE recordings took place in the kitchen -- with its live acoustics -- utilizing a spaghetti lid tapper, acoustic guitar, miscellaneous kitchen percussion, and (for a brief period) an ancient Casio.
 This approach conjured my inspirations such as the early folk music of Bob Dylan, the left field hooks of Syd Barrett, the poetics and vocal characterizations of Captain Beefheart, and Trio (the 80s German band).
 It was Trio’s primal punk/pop rawness and wit, and the absence of a bass in their music that really convinced me that my trip was possible.
 A few years later, things got shaped a bit more by my love for the unhinged boogie of Meat Puppets and Pussy Galore.

 Between 1995 and 1999 seven albums were recorded and limitedly distributed on cassettes.
 These recordings were no-overdub affairs captured by one strategically placed pancake field-recorder microphone that fed into a Marantz one-track cassette recorder deck.
 The songs that were selected for the cassette albums were more often than not preceded by dozens of performance “takes” (which drove my apartment neighbors crazy).
 In those days, I would compose for an album in a sequential, linear manner from start to finish.
 Over the years the KWE has grown to a custom-built modular and ergonomic kit with several drums, guitars, amps, vocals, and keyboard.
 While sitting, the drums are played with foot kick-pedals, and the cymbals are hit with bare hands between the guitar-work.
 For many years a toy piano was in the mix (featured on “Hate the Sun” from 1999).
 In 2011 a Yamaha keyboard was integrated into the kit.
 Similar to the cymbals, it is “hit” or brought into the compositions via “moon rock” weights.
 The guitar effects pedals are positioned backwards to allow for activation between drumbeats or rolls.
 The drum kit riser has managed to go through some sort of re-design every year or so to accommodate different instrumentation or improve the ergonomics.